 Goodfriend's (1987) model may be approached as an extension of Poole's analysis to a flexible price-rational expectations model.
 Goodfriend assumed that the central bank chooses its money supply rule to minimize fluctuations in aggregate output arising from one-period-ahead price level forecast errors.
-And he assumed that the central bank wishes to minimize expected inflation variability to minimize any distortions that might arise due to costly and incomplete indexation of contracts.
-He also assumed disturbances to the IS and LM relationships, as well as aggregate output and prices, to be observable with a one period lag.
+He assumed also that the central bank wishes to minimize expected inflation variability to minimize any distortions that might arise due to costly and incomplete indexation of contracts.
+He also assumed disturbances to the IS and LM relationships, as well as to aggregate output and prices, to be observable with a one-period lag.

-The new feature in Goodfriend's model is a money supply rule that allows the central bank to choose the contemporaneous money stock response to an interest rate innovation and the extent to which the contemporaneous money stock response is offset in the next period.
-If the offset is exact, then the money stock will be trend stationary, otherwise it won't be.
-There is no real-side persistence in the model, so the price level generating process is trendstationary if and only if the money stock is.
+The new feature in Goodfriend's model is a money supply rule that allows the central bank to choose the contemporaneous money stock response to an interest-rate innovation and the extent to which the contemporaneous money stock response is offset in the next period.
+If the offset is exact, then the money stock will be trend stationary; otherwise, it will not be.
+There is no real-side persistence in the model, so the price level generating process is trend-stationary if and only if the money stock is.

-Goodfriend found that if the central bank is concerned only with macroeconomic stabilization of output and inflation, it will choose a trendstationary process for money and prices.
+Goodfriend found that if the central bank is concerned only with macroeconomic stabilization of output and inflation, it will choose a trend-stationary process for money and prices.
 A combination policy a la Poole is optimal with an exact offset.

 The reason is as follows.
-The central bank adjusts the current money stock M_t so that its best guess of the current price level P_t , conditional on observing the interest rate r_t , equals the price level expected as of last period. То achieve constant conditional expected inflation (assumed zero for simplicity), it would like to make the conditional expected future price level equal last period's expectation of the current price level.
-This is done by breaking any link between Μ and ΕM and setting the latter at a constant such that t t t+1 EP = E P .
-Breaking the link between M
+The central bank adjusts the current money stock $M_t$ so that its best guess of the current price level $P_t$ , conditional on observing the interest rate $r_t$ , equals the price level expected as of last period.
+To achieve constant conditional expected inflation (assumed zero for simplicity), it would like to make the conditional expected future price level equal last period's expectation of the current price level.
+This is done by breaking any link between $M_t$ and $E_t M{t+1}$ and setting the latter at a constant such that $E_t M{t+1} = E_t P_t$ .
+Breaking the link between $M_t$ and $E_t M{t+1}$ means complete offset and trend-stationary money and prices.